Cosmic Cousins: Identification of a Subpopulation of Binary Black Holes Consistent with Isolated Binary Evolution: Results

 \subsection{BBH Mass and Spin Distributions}

 Figure \ref{fig:g1_mass_distribution} shows the primary mass distributions of the \base{}, as well as the total primary mass distribution inferred by \brucepaper{} for comparison.
 As seen in Figure \ref{fig:g1_mass_distribution}, the total BBH primary mass distribution of the \base{} is statistically consistent with that inferred by \brucepaper{}.
 Inspecting the subpopulations, \first{} and \contB{}, we see that \first{} identifies a peak in the primary mass spectrum near $10\msun$ while \contB{} describes the rest of the spectrum above the peak.
-Interestingly, even though the $35\msun$ peak was the first observed departure from power law-like behavior in the mass spectrum (with GWTC-2), the spin characteristics of binaries in this peak are perhaps not as distinct as those in the $10\msun$ peak for \first{} to isolate it from the rest of the population.
-As we will discuss later, this does not necessarily imply that binaries in the $35\msun$ peak do not have spin characteristics distinct from other parts of the mass spectrum.
+Interestingly, even though the $35\msun$ peak was the first observed departure from power law-like behavior in the mass spectrum, the $10\msun$ peak is the dominant feature that is isolated by the \comp{} and the spin properties of this subpopulation appear distinct from the broader catalog.

 Figure \ref{fig:mass_ratio_distribution} shows the mass ratio distributions of the \base{} and \comp{}.
 Though uncertainties are large, the distributions across subpopulations have consistent features (the sharp fall-off of \first{} near $q=0.4$ in both models is due to the fixed minimum mass $m_\text{min}=5\msun$, and events in \first{} are $\lesssim10\msun$).
 The total mass ratio distributions for both models are consistent with the total inferred by \brucepaper.